“Transitional age”: menopause

 - Foods and drinks that you consumed shortly before the attack.

-- Whether you were stressed or tired.
+- Have you ever felt stressed or tired?

 To reduce the severity of hot flashes, you need to follow these rules:

-- Limit alcohol and caffeine.
+- Limit the amount of alcohol and caffeine.

 - Don't take on too much responsibility.
 This will help avoid stress.

-- Engage in relaxation and meditation, yoga.
+- Do relaxation and meditation, yoga.

-- For vaginal dryness, use a special lubricant.
+- For vaginal dryness, use special lubricants.

-Hormones with menopause
+Hormones during menopause

 Vitamins for menopause